wmaynard/chat-service/README.md

 Rooms do not hold messages indefinitely.
 The capacity is configurable in the constant `Room.MESSAGE_CAPACITY`.
 When at capacity, any new messages will push old ones out.
 For customer service purposes, `Reports` and `Snapshots` both create complete copies of data that are stored independently from this limit.

+Chat can be used as a method to nearly instantaneously notify users.
+By sending messages with different message **types**, we can silently pass data to clients.
+To prevent this from becoming a monolithic service, this functionality should remain exclusive to *communication with or between the players*.
+Customer service interactions and emergency game notifications are acceptable, but anything else should spark a discussion into new services.
+For more information see the **Messages Notes** section.

+Chat is integrated with Slack so that Rumble Admins can keep an eye on the service and more easily manage it.
+A **chat monitor** keeps a buffer of messages and all **reports** are sent to Slack as well, with easy-to-access links to the Publishing App.
+This functionality is detailed later on in the **Slack Integration** section.

 # Glossary

 | Term | Definition |